 It is targeted that all parties participating in the creation of a scientific study (author, editor, reviewer, publisher and reader) contribute to the proper progress of science.
 Compliance with scientific ethical principles is important in the scientific studies prepared in accordance with this target.
-Logos Medical Publishing Inc. adopted the ethical principles based on the directive prepared by the Committee on Publication Ethics (COPE) and recommended its adoption by all individuals contributing in the creation of a scientific work.
+Kare Publishing. adopted the ethical principles based on the directive prepared by the Committee on Publication Ethics (COPE) and recommended its adoption by all individuals contributing in the creation of a scientific work.
 Some items of this directive are mentioned below.

 Ethical Responsibilities of the Authors